ganrad/ocp-fis2-po/README.md

 - A Red Hat MySQL xPaaS container should already be deployed and running on your OpenShift installation.
 Refer to the MySQL xPaaS image documentation for OpenShift in order to deploy a MySQL container using the provided `mysql-ephemeral` template.
 - This is a Spring Boot FIS 2.0 application and was tested on a OpenShift Container Platform v3.3 installation.
 This application should work on OpenShift CP v3.3 or higher.

+### Pre-requisites
+Before you proceed, deploy a MySQL database server instance (Pod) on OpenShift.
+OpenShift CP ships with MySQL templates for deploying both ephemeral and persistent data server instances.
+Make sure to write down the MySQL server `username` and `password` as you will need to provide these values while deploying the FIS Purchase Order Application.

 ### S2I Binary Workflow
 Follow the steps below to deploy this FIS application from a command window with OpenShift Client Tools installed.
 The S2I binary workflow allows developers to rapidly develop FIS applications in an iterative manner - Develop -> Build -> Test -> Deploy.